borysneselovskyi/postgres_workshop/excersises/README.md

 [Back to Exercise #1](#2-exercise-1---simple-performance-misbehavior)

 ### Step 10
-If you can’t fix the app quickly, add a functional index:
+If you can’t fix the app quickly, add a functional index - see: [10-hotfix-function-index.sql](10-hotfix-function-index.sql):

 ```bash
 ./10-hotfix-function-index.sh